 Light roasts have sweet and fruity to taste with a floral aroma.
 Lively and bright are words often used to describe light roasts.
 To achieve this flavor, you would roast the coffee quickly and to a lower temperature.
 Temperatures of the bean would peak somewhere between 350 and 400 degrees Fahrenheit.

 Medium roasts experience more caramelization and are, well, caramel sweet in flavor.
 Even so, there is still enough acidity present that they are not yet bitter.
 Spice notes, such as clove and pepper will come through clearly.
 You can still highlight the original characteristics of the raw coffee bean.
 To get this roast you would roast for a longer time at higher temperatures between 410 and 430 degrees.

 Dark roasts are known for their bitter chocolatey flavor.
 Beans that have reached this dark color will have an oily sheen on their surface.
 There will be less (if any) flavor of the original bean and more of a roasted, even burnt, flavor.
 To reach this dark profile, you would take the batch through the second crack, reaching temperatures of about 465 degrees Fahrenheit.

 Great Roasting Requires Great Raw Materials

 Simple, right?
 The coffee roasting process is simple on the surface, but very complex chemical reactions are occurring inside the bean, drawing out many distinct flavors and aromas.
 Coffee scientists have created a Sensory Lexicon link for coffee tasting which identifies 110 flavor, aroma and texture attributes in coffee.
 The bottom line is that no matter how great of a roaster you are, raw material matters.
 The best coffee roasting techniques will not make up for poor quality green coffee beans.
-Set yourself up for success with an importer of high-quality raw materials.
+Set yourself up for success with an ICT for high-quality coffee beans.